Joël Gugler

 Food came from the community kitchen, made by this young man (among others)

-While basic, it provided a tasty way to regain lost calories.
+While basic, the food provided a tasty way to regain lost calories.

 While strict uniforms are mandated, the officers take certain ‘liberties’.